Whether you are a freelancer or a business, you need a website to present your offers and establish your brand.

 If you want to be really memorable and have more people visit your site, then along with a website, you need to distinguish yourself from the competition.
 Create a strong positioning, and craft a brand story.

-When you share your story along with your website, it is much more attractive for your target audience and you can get more hits on your site.
+When you share your story along with your website, it is much more attractive to your target audience and you can get more hits on your site.

 8. Use relevant keywords.